bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## Getting Started: Choose Your Path

 1. 👓 **Reader Persona - Read-Only (Non-Technical)** - Ideal for non-technical users not familiar with Decision Intelligence nor Generative AI
 - Nothing to install!
 No special requirements to read any of the workshop content.
-All the of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
+All of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
 Notebooks folder:   https://github.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/tree/main/Notebooks
 - All Generative AI output is pre-run and available to read in a browser
 - Recommend further detailed book resources provided in the workshop to immerse yourself in Decision Theory, Decision-Making, Cognitive Theory etc.
 - Recommend companion book **"Generative AI with Decision Intelligence"** (coming late 2025) for a more complete reading experience and advanced content not in the workshop
-2. 💻 **Technical Persona - Interactive (Technical)** - Ideal for technical users that might not be familiar with Decision Intelligence nor Generative AI, but are familiar with Jupyter Notebooks interactivity
+2. 💻 **Technical Persona - Interactive (Technical)** - Ideal for technical users that might not be familiar with Decision Intelligence nor Generative AI, but are familiar with Jupyter Notebooks interactivity.
+The persona can change basic connection strings and make simple code changes.
 - All the considerations from the "Read Persona" Getting Started applies
 - Set up the [Requirements for Interactive Decision Notebooks](#Requirements-for-Interactive-Decision-Notebooks) to add custom interactivity
 - Run the workshop Notebook modules sequentially (no coding required!), as the Decision Intelligence & AI concepts "build on" each other